-Let the lights drape the conical trees at your home and the greeting cards adorn the gift boxes lying under the stars hanging from the roof, as the world slowly edges to the grand night celebrating the birth of Jesus.
+Let the lights drape the conical trees at your home and the greeting cards adorn the christmas gift boxes for friends and family you've got lying under the stars hanging from the roof, as the world slowly edges to the grand night celebrating the birth of Jesus.
 While your neighbors and friends embellish their homes and marketplaces go in a full swing to beautify each corner of their shops, you certainly won’t afford to be a mockery of the town for having been a laggard in decorations.

 Hey wait!
 Did we just see your eyes dilating for a moment and a trickle of sweat dripping down your temple?
 Listen there is nothing to worry about.
 We understand that being 100% prepared for Christmas decorations is next to a Herculean task, given the magnitude of the event and the preparations required.
 But why to stress out when Big Small is here to assist you in your Christmas decorations?
 Let us take you through a Christmas decorations checklist which will give you a fair idea about the types of Christmas decorations.
 Are you ready to transform your home into a paradise?
 We just heard a resounding “Yes!” from you.
 So, let’s check out the decorations.